NikolayS/postgresql-http-client/README.md

 # postgresql-http-client
 Simple HTTP client inside your PostgreSQL.
 Easy to install.
 No compilation required: no gcc, no `make && make install`.
-Made with two extensions, plpgsql and plsh.
+Uses only standard extension available in any popular Linux distribution.

 Allows GET and POSTS requests in SQL environment: